Boyle-Lab/NanoPal-Snakemake/README.markdown

     ]
 }
 ```

+`exclusions` denotes which set of non-reference-but-previously-known MEIs should
+be excluded from being called as novel MEIs.
+For example, `"exclusions":
+"GM12878"` will pull out previously-identified MEIs in the GM12878 cell line and
+avoid reporting them as novel insertions.
+Use `"exclusions": "none"` to disable
+this filtering and report all non-reference MEIs detected as novel MEIs.

 `batch_id` is a name for the run (TODO we should probably rename this to
 `run_id`).
 The pipeline will store all its output under a directory with this